Blazemeter/taurus/site/dat/docs/JMeter.md

 ##### JSR223 Blocks

 Sometimes you may want to use a JSR223 Pre/Post Processor to execute a code block before or after some requests.
 Taurus allows that with `jsr223` block.
-You can add this block after each scenario (block will run before/after each request in scenario) or before/after specific request.
+You can put this block into scenario level (block will run before/after each request in scenario) or into specific request.

 Minimal example that will generate one JSR223 Post Processor.
 ```yaml